 Ms. Claudia and Bruce in her cellar.
 All the food was preserved by Ms. Claudia.

-This blog post was originally published here in the Feed the Future newsletter.
+This blog post was originally published in Feed the Future's newsletter.

 For over 20 years, I have been a passionate volunteer with Farmer-to-Farmer, a program that pairs volunteer American farmers and ranchers with their counterparts in developing countries to tackle the root causes of hunger and poverty through agriculture.
 As a volunteer, I have had the opportunity to travel the world and meet farmers in other countries, share common experiences in agriculture with them, and teach them about new and modern technologies and practices.

 When I was in Ukraine, I met a farmer who proudly showed me his brand-new John Deere tractor, which he had purchased on a previous trip to the United States.
 While I was in Moldova, an 80-year-old woman named Claudia shared her homemade fruit compotes and canned meats with me as we bonded over our passion for agriculture and waited out a snowstorm together.
 These experiences reminded me of two valuable lessons: (1) Modern agriculture requires education, experience, and great business acumen and, (2) People find a way to communicate and help each other, regardless of language, age, gender or culture.

 These lessons, and countless others, would have never been possible without Farmer-to-Farmer.
 A friend referred me to the program and, in 1995, I went on my first assignment to Nicaragua.
 At that time, I worked for the North Carolina State Extension Service and had no idea how much my first trip to Central America would change both my personal and professional outlooks.
 In the years since, every assignment has allowed me to be both a teacher and a student, which is why I’ve volunteered again and again.